xydespino/xydespino/README.md

 ### Hi there 👋, I'm Xyd (/sid/), I am a Computer Science Student at Dalhousie University in Halifax, NS, Canada.
-I'm currently improving my React skills and learning how to build iOS apps with XCode and Swift.
-Feel free to reach me through my email <xyd.espino@dal.ca> if you have any questions about my work or would just like to have a chat 😃.
+I'm improving my React skills and learning to build iOS apps with XCode and Swift.
+Feel free to reach me @ <xyd.espino@dal.ca> if you have any questions about my work or would like to chat 😃.
 Thanks for visiting my Github!